MicrosoftDocs/sdk-api/sdk-api-src/content/srpapi/index.md

 ## -description

-This header is used by Windows Information Protection (WIP).
+This header is used by edp.
 For more information, see:

 - [Windows Information Protection (WIP)](../_edp/index.md)